portavice/bladestrap/README.md

     <link rel="stylesheet" href="{{ mix('lib/bootstrap.min.css') }}">
     <script src="{{ mix('lib/bootstrap.bundle.min.js') }}"></script>
     ```
-You may need to adjust the steps above to your custom project configuration (e.g. if you want a [custom build](https://getbootstrap.com/docs/5.3/customize/sass/)).
+You may need to adjust the steps above to your custom project configuration.
+If you have a [custom Bootstrap build](https://getbootstrap.com/docs/5.3/customize/sass/) you are responsible to include the necessary parts of Bootstrap yourself.

 ### Configure Bladestrap